-Bathhouse #1: AKA the Public Deck, features one whiskey barrel soaking tub that can fit around 6-8 people.
+The Public Deck features one whiskey barrel soaking tub that can fit around 6-8 people.
 Gone are the three hollowed-out log tubs salvaged from the 1979 fire.

-Bathhouse #3: A short distance from Bathhouse #1 (the Public Deck) lies the third option – AKA the Upper Deck, which was constructed by the Friends of Bagby.
+A short distance from Bathhouse #1 (the Public Deck) lies the third option – the Upper Deck, which was constructed by the Friends of Bagby.
 This large deck is home to another whiskey barrel soaking tub, which holds around 6-8 people (or so), and three single metal tubs.

-At Bagby Hot Springs, Bathhouses #1 and #3 are shared, communal soaks.
+Bathhouses #1 and #3 (the public and upper decks) are shared, communal soaks.

-The cost for soaking is $5 per person.
-You can purchase passes with cash at the trailhead or with a credit card at the Ripplebrook Store, which is located at the intersection of Hwy 224 and Forest Road 46.
+Soaking at Bagby costs $5 per person, with passes available for purchase at the trailhead (cash only) or by a credit card at the Ripplebrook Store, located near the intersection of Hwy 224 and Forest Road 46.
 There are no parking or day-use fees, only fees for soaking.

 Alcohol Ban